ChristofSchwarz/qseok_oidc_helm/README.md

 ### Part 3/3

 Now you can use your single-signon.
 There are two ways with some flavours, so pick your preferred single signon way.
-They all have in common that you must tell the Passthrough OIDC a JWT token with a user claim.
+They all have in common that the main web page must pass a JWT token with a user claim (payload) to this passthrough-oidc provider.

  - make sure you have a key pair (public key, private key)
  - make sure you have the jsonwebtoken library for your main web app to issue tokens dynamically upon login